floresj12atwit/RallyX/README.md

-# Minimal Project for Game Engine Development
+# Final Project for Game Engine Development

 ## Purpose
-This repository contains a minimal C++ project that can be used as "blank" starter code for the Game Engine Development course.
+This repository contains a minimal C++ project that can be used as "blank" starter code for the Game Engine Development Final Project.
 The project has raylib (https://www.raylib.com/) configured for graphics and user input and Dear ImGui (https://github.com/ocornut/imgui) for debug GUI.

 ## Usage